a00908270/masterthesis/thesis.md

 Figure \ref{usecase_1_ui-training_dl4j} shows the network training of the Iris Classification.
 The overview tab provides general information about network and training.

-- Top left: score vs iteration chart - this is the value of the loss function on the current minibatch
+- Top left: score vs iteration chart - value of the loss function
 - Top right: model and training information
 - Bottom left: Ratio of parameters to updates (by layer) for all network weights vs. iteration
-- Bottom right: Standard deviations (vs. time) of: activations, gradients and updates
+- Bottom right: Standard deviations (vs. time) of: updates, gradients and activations

 \cite{dl4j-traininui}